Lokistarwind/11-Express.js-Note-Taker/README.md

 Now you can run the project backend by first running node server.js in the terminal.
 Next you then go into your browser and enter localhost:3001 into the url address.

+Other option is run it on herok https://morning-temple-51239-0c1b86999c24.herokuapp.com/

 You will find the homepage.
 ![screenshot of Homepage](/public/assets/images/01.png)